eimearbutler7/Sem-1-Python-Project/README.md

 - standard deviation, the value representing the exten of deviation for the group as a whole
 - standard variance, the value representing how spread out a data set is

-The "placeholder" function (%s) in python allowed me to write a script that could be easily replicated for each of the 4 numerical atribute datasets.
+The "placeholder" function (%s) in Python allowed me to write a script that could be easily replicated for each of the 4 numerical atribute datasets.
 See comments throuhout the "Fisher_Iris_Script.py" file for further information.